 - Contact potential supervisor(s) to apply for posted positions.

-- Pick up your work study authorization and payroll paperwork from the Office of Financial Aid prior to interviewing for a position.
-You may also email us at email@example.com (opens in a new window) to request a packet through email.
+- Print out your work study authorization and payroll paperwork.
+Eligible students were emailed the paperwork; students may also email us at firstname.lastname@example.org (opens in a new window) to request a new packet through email.

 - Once you secure a position, you and your supervisor complete and sign the payroll paperwork.
 Complete the paperwork three days prior to your start date.